peterszerzo/annacingi-com/static/cms/projects/brief-encyclopedia-of-doors.md

 ---
 Concept and directing: **Riccardo Pippa**

-by and with: **Cecilia Campani, Claudia Caldarano, Giovanni Longhin, Andrea Panigatti, Sandro Pivotti, Matteo Vitanza**
+By and with: **Cecilia Campani, Claudia Caldarano, Giovanni Longhin, Andrea Panigatti, Sandro Pivotti, Matteo Vitanza**

-dramaturg: **Giulia Tollis**
+Dramaturg: **Giulia Tollis**

-> set design: **Anna Cingi**
+> Set design: **Anna Cingi**

-costume design: **Beatrice Farina**
+Costume design: **Beatrice Farina**

-light design: **Alice Colla**
+Light design: **Alice Colla**

-sound design: **Luca De Marinis**
+Sound design: **Luca De Marinis**

-intern and dramaturg assistant: **Lorenza Sgrò**
+Intern and dramaturg assistant: **Lorenza Sgrò**

-An original show by I Gordi.
+An original show by [I Gordi](https://www.teatrodeigordi.it/en/).
 Produced by ArtistiAssociati-Centro di produzione teatrale, IlRossetti-Teatro Stabile del Friuli Venezia Giulia in the context of GO!2025 Nova Gorica and Gorizia European Capital of Culture 2025.
-With the support of IntercettAzioni-Centro di Residenza Artistica della Lombardia
+With the support of IntercettAzioni-Centro di Residenza Artistica della Lombardia.

+First performed on 21st September 2025 in [Kulturnidom](https://www.artistiassociatigorizia.it/portfolio/breve-enciclopedia-delle-porte-25-26/), Gorizia, for Go!2025 // [more information](https://www.teatrodeigordi.it/en/brief-encyclopedia-of-doors/)

 > Gordi's latest work, A Brief Encyclopedia of Doors (_Breve Enciclopedia delle Porte_), transforms a waiting room into a melting pot of comedy and bewilderment.
 >